Hidden Cairngorms – a guided walking break

 Walking the Highlands:

-These 4 days of walking (plus a rest day) in the Highlands take you off the beaten track to explore some of the best but most overlooked parts of the Cairngorms National Park.
+These 4 days of walking the Highlands (plus a rest day) take you off the beaten track to explore some of the best but most overlooked parts of the Cairngorms National Park.
 On all 4 days we are very likely to have the mountain completely to ourselves with each route affording a grandstand view of the peaks around.
 Each day visits mountain scenery of quite different character.
-As well as seeing the more common species of plants, animals and fungi, by reaching these quieter backwaters of course increases the chance of seeing the rarer wildlife of the national park
+As well as seeing the more common species of plants, animals and fungi, by reaching these quieter backwaters of course increases the chance of seeing the rarer wildlife of the national park.

 - 6 nights accommodation at Fraoch Lodge in twin rooms

 - 4 full day guided walks in the Cairngorms National Park

 - 1 rest day to explore as you will, or relax in the lounge